johnnye/escape-flavoured-virtual-elevation-recipe/README.md

 - `--crr`: Fixed Crr value to use (if provided, only CdA will be optimized)
 - `--debug`: Enable debug output
 - `--trim-distance`: Distance in meters to trim from start and end of recording (default: 0)
+- `--trim-start`: Distance in meters to trim from start of recording (overrides --trim-distance for start)
+- `--trim-end`: Distance in meters to trim from end of recording (overrides --trim-distance for end)
 - `--r2-weight`: Weight for R² in the composite objective (0-1, default: 0.5)
 - `--grid-points`: Number of grid points to use in parameter search (default: 250)
 - `--cda-bounds`: Bounds for CdA optimization as min,max (default: "0.1,0.5")
 - `--crr-bounds`: Bounds for Crr optimization as min,max (default: "0.001,0.01")
+- `--optimize-elevation-gain`: Optimize for a specific elevation gain (in meters).
+For individual lap analysis, this is the target gain per lap.
+For combined lap analysis (--selected-laps), this is the target total gain across all selected laps.

 ### Examples